Overcoming Mental and Emotional Illness through Faith

 What was the Lord’s response?
 He warmly and mercifully welcomed.
 Jesus walked among them, touched them, and taught them in redeeming love.
 Each never left Jesus the same again.
-Throughout the entire pages of Scripture, we read of God reaching out to the most afflicted and unwanted.
+Throughout the pages of Scripture, we read of God reaching out to the most afflicted and unwanted.

-It is natural to want the disorders causing us anguish to go away.
 In some segments of Christian culture, healing is a major preoccupation.
 Without it, faith seems to lack relevancy or empowerment.
-While God is more than able to heal us, the norm of most experiences is that He allows our infirmities to remain to a greater or lesser degree.
+It is natural to want the disorders causing us anguish to go away.
+While God is more than able to instantly heal, the norm of most experiences is He allows our infirmities to remain to a greater or lesser degree.
 It may take a long journey to be healed and free, with the remnants of the pain remaining.
 God uses the struggles to strengthen our faith in an ever closer walk with Him.
 The proving ground of the Christian life is endurance in trials rather than the easy removal of them.
 Our sufferings compel us to see our innermost need, which is for ever more of Jesus Christ.
 Oh, how we need Jesus!
 This is not to say we will never get better or do not need to proactively seek help, we can and should.
 Wherever we are in the trial, whatever steps we take; God is of utmost and central importance.
 Mental and emotional wounds are painful, yet remind us we can do nothing without our Lord.

 It can be very challenging to our limited understanding that God’s view is to value our spiritual growth in connection to Him of higher importance than our temporary comfort.
 We can become disillusioned and hurt until we realize this is where the redeeming grace of Christ meets us.
 The paradoxes of joy in suffering, finding ourselves by losing ourselves in Him, and wholeness in the midst of infirmity come alive in His mercy.
 What hope a resurrected, living Savior is to the darkness of mental distress.